will-molloy/auto-handbrake-encoding/README.md

 #### Why?

 - Nvidia ShadowPlay records video with a variable/peak frame rate (VFR), leading to audio sync issues
-- The videos may also have a larger than necessary file size
+- Also, the videos may have a larger than necessary file size

 #### How?